rodrigoi/game-of-life-backbonejs/README.md

 The application just needs a server for demonstration purposes.
 Any server capable of serving status files should do.
 For development purposes, a simple node.js server is provided.

+### Disclaimer

+This code has been tested on modern browsers only.
+Chrome only… really.
+Local Storage may not work on Firefox.
+Other stuff may not work on Internet Explorer older than 9.
+To be safe, use Chrome :P

+Oh, and the test runner won't watch files on Windows.
+Run on Linux/Mac to be safe.

 ### Setup

 Once you have the repository cloned in your computer, you should browse to this folder (dojo/Conways-Game-of-Life/JavaScript/BackboneJS).
-It should look like this (plus some hidden files)
+It should look like this (plus some hidden files):

 ![image](https://raw.github.com/rodrigoi/dojo/master/Conways-Game-of-Life/JavaScript/BackboneJS/docs/root.png)

 Or like this, if you like the terminal:

 ![image](https://raw.github.com/rodrigoi/dojo/master/Conways-Game-of-Life/JavaScript/BackboneJS/docs/root-cli.png)

+That's the root folder for this project. **All scripts should be run from that location**.

 To run the samples, you need to use [bower](http://twitter.github.com/bower/) to download the components.
 For that, you need [Node Package Manager](https://npmjs.org/).
 Run these commands on the root folder: